 The key is diligent follow-through.
 Follow the prescribed treatment, do any recommended physical therapy, get plenty of rest and continue to follow a healthy diet.
 People with healthy habits tend to heal quicker, which will allow you to get back to the gym sooner.
 In the meantime, trying different exercises may help you discover new things you enjoy.

 When you have an illness below the neck.
-Above the neck illness like sore throat or a runny nose are usually safe to work through.
-Below the neck problems like an upset stomach or full body aches generally mean you should save your strength to get better.
+Above the neck illness like a sore throat or a runny nose are usually safe to work through.
+Below the neck problems like an upset stomach or full-body aches generally mean you should save your strength to get better.
 You know your body better than anyone, so listen to what it's telling you.

-Remember if you're feeling sick, do things that won't pass on any illness to fellow gym goers.
+Remember if you're feeling sick, do things that won't pass on any illness to fellow gym-goers.
 Wash your hands before a workout, sanitize frequently, if you sneeze, do it in the crook of your arm.
-Consider a home workout or exercising outside to avoid close contact with others.
+Consider a home workout or exercise outside to avoid close contact with others.

 After major physical exertion.
 If you just finished a triathlon, ran a marathon, or competed in a tough mudder, significant events like that can push your body to the edge.
 The day after it's good to try some foam rolling or take a walk to relieve any soreness, but skip the regular workout for a day or two to give your body time to recover.

 Times when you're truly sleep deprived.
 I don't mean a little tired in the morning.
 When that happens, exercise can wake you up and give a boost to your day.
 I mean if you stayed up all night, are dealing with jet lag or haven't had more than four or five hours sleep several nights in a row.
 If you're nodding off doing everyday things like sitting at a computer, reading a book or driving a car, you need to get some shut-eye.
 Go to bed early and remove distractions to get some deep and restful sleep.
 When you're fully rested you can get back to exercising.